fiorecheyenne/BJAF/README.md

 -   **Brandon Burrus**
     -   Focused primarily on writing the application core, including the coupling of a server running Node.js and a client running React, as well as providing a flexible GraphQL API for public use.
 -   **Fiore Cheyenne**
-    -   Focused primarily on the front-end user interactions and design using React and Styled-Components, as well as the front-end routing using React-Router.
+    -   Focused primarily on the front-end user interactions and design using React, Styled-Components and Sass, as well as the front-end routing using React-Router.
 -   **Juan Palomino**
     -   Focused primarily on providing user/user favorites API routes, user authentication using JWT, as well as user password security via hash encryption using Bcrypt.